 Robots: Electricity, batteries or perhaps fuel cells.
 Much of the robot's mind is in the cloud

 and is shared with other robots.
 This leads to a significant savings in power consumption.

-People: Need consumption of vegetation and meat from plants, mammals and fish.
+People: Need consumption of vegetation from plants, and meat from mammals, fish etc.